The evolution of the waterproof watchCopyright © David Boettcher 2006 - 2017 all rights reserved.

 Fitch conceives the idea of hinging the carrier ring to the middle part of the case, the "swing ring" design.
 Using a hinged carrier ring solves both problems or rotation and removal.
 The carrier ring has to be tapered to allow it to swing into the case, and the widest part, which enters the case last, can be made a tight fit in the case so that there are no rattles, and, as a bonus, the hinge stops rotational movement, so no need for a key and slot - two birds killed with one stone.

 There are two problems with Fitch's design.
 The first is that the lip at 6 o'clock which you must catch with a finger nail to lift out the swing ring is very close to the seconds hand.
 A slip can result in you catching the seconds hand and breaking the end of the fourth wheel pivot which the seconds hand is mounted on.
 The second problem is the danger of bending the stem if you don't withdraw it before trying to swing out the movement.
-These probably never occurred to Fitch - I can't see any reason why the hinge couldn't have been at 6 o'clock, which would have solved both problems: remote from the seconds hand, and no leverage to bend the stem if you forgot to withdraw it.
+These probably never occurred to Fitch - I can't see any reason why the hinge couldn't have been at 6 o'clock with the catch at 12, which would have solved both problems: the catch would be remote from the seconds hand, and there would be no leverage to bend the stem if you forgot to withdraw it.

 To seal the gap where the winding stem enters the case, Fitch provides a removable stem cap "D" which screws on the end of the pendant, the tube which carries the winding stem through the watch case, and encloses the end of the stem and the crown "k".
 Fitch notes that any method of attaching the cap to the pendant may be employed, but says that a screw thread is preferred because the cap can be screwed down tightly to meet a shoulder on the pendant forming a "perfectly tight joint".
 Fitch notes that a packing ring may also be used on the shoulder of the pendant, similar to that of the bezel, if found desirable.